He's Vietnamese. She's From North Korea. They Had To Wait 3 Decades To Marry

 "It was love at first sight for me.
 I fell for him immediately," recalls Ri Yong Hui, 70, of her Vietnamese husband, 69-year-old Pham Ngoc Canh.
 The two are sitting on the sofa in their modest, Soviet-era apartment in Hanoi, speaking of the time back in the early 1970s when they first spotted each other working at a fertilizer plant in North Korea.

 "I was standing, working on the manufacturing line, and I saw her working in the lab," says her husband, who was on an internship at the plant.
-"And I said to myself, 'I'm going to make her my wife.'"
+"And I said to myself, 'I'm going to make her my wife.' "

 It was a bold statement, given North Korea's xenophobic reputation.
 He didn't much care.
 "I'm not afraid of anything," he says.